 Which Is Essential for Your Body?

-The primary difference between vitamin and minerals is that all vitamins are important to the body, but not all minerals are essential.
+The primary difference between vitamin and minerals is all vitamins are important to the body, but not all minerals are essential.
 We can get vitamins from all types of foods, most especially in fruits, vegetables, and herbs, which is why it is advisable to include both in our daily meals.
 Minerals, on the other hand, are found in soil and water and are easily obtained when we include fish, meat, dark leafy vegetables, and dairy products and drinks into our diet plans.

 To Cook or Not to Cook